| |

 8. Behind The Mirror

-Terrible Certainty is a little more controlled album than Kreator's
+Terrible Certainty was a bit better controlled release than Kreator's

 |